-by G. Ryan Dominguez, M.D.
+by G. Ryan Dominguez, Family Medicine Physician

 Have you had your flu shot yet?
 Contrary to what you may have heard, it’s not too late.

 In some cases, the flu can also cause digestive symptoms such as diarrhea, nausea and vomiting.
 And in the worst scenario, the flu can be deadly.
 In recent years, flu deaths have become more prevalent, especially among children, the elderly and people with compromised immune systems.

 You also can become infected when you touch a remote control, telephone, doorknob or other object recently handled by a sick person and then touch your eyes, nose or mouth.
 These are easy avenues for the flu virus to enter your body.

-And once the virus gets in, it makes itself right at home.
+Once the virus gets in, it makes itself right at home.
 Symptoms often begin within a day or two after infection, and unlike a cold, they can come on very suddenly.
-The virus spreads quickly, too, since an infected individual is contagious usually about one day before symptoms start, to five days after the onset of symptoms.So you can therefore spread the virus before you even know you have it.
+The virus spreads quickly, too, since an infected individual is contagious usually about one day before symptoms start, to five days after the onset of symptoms.
+You can therefore spread the virus before you even know you have it.

 Time, rest and plenty of fluids are the best treatments; over-the-counter medications can help relieve cough, muscle aches, fever and other symptoms.
 Choose medications designed to treat only the symptoms you have to avoid over-medicating yourself.
 Follow the directions carefully and be especially aware of side effects such as dizziness and drowsiness.

 The flu shot can be one of your best defenses against illness.
 The specific strains used in the shot changes from year to year depending on which are expected to be most prevalent.
 No shot will protect against every flu bug, but it can increase your odds of escaping the most popular ones.
 Flu shots are very safe, and since the virus is dead, it can’t infect you with the flu.